FemmeSTEMGem/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone built with HTML, CSS, JS, jQuery, and AJAX.

-This project is built on top of a template from Lighthouse Labs, to their visual and behavioural specifications.
+This project is built on top of a template from Lighthouse Labs' Web Development Program and adjusted to their visual and behavioural specifications.

 ## Final Product